-Henk Rogers’ bold vision for the future involves creating a world in which humanity and nature live in harmony, and space isn’t just a distant dream, but the next frontier for humankind.
+Henk Rogers’ bold vision for the future centers around his core mission of ending the use of carbon-based fuels and creating a world in which humanity and nature live in harmony.

 Founded Bullet-Proof Software in Yokohama, Japan, and launched Japan’s first role-playing game, The Black Onyx, which went on to become Japan’s #1 computer game in 1984.